HumanoidSandvichDispenser/WarpSimulation/README.md

 efficient multipath routing in mesh networks to increase throughput and reduce loss.

+This README is also available on [GitHub](https://github.com/HumanoidSandvichDispenser/WarpSimulation) for easier viewing.

 ## Build Instructions

 This C# program requires the [.NET SDK](https://dotnet.microsoft.com/en-us/download)